CNX Resources Corporation (CNX) Shares Up Despite Recent Market Volatility

 CNX’s Market Performance

-The stock of CNX Resources Corporation (CNX) has seen a -5.48% decrease in the past week, with a -5.83% drop in the past month, and a -4.59% fall in the past quarter.
-The volatility ratio for the week is 4.16%, and the volatility levels for the past 30 days are at 3.91% for CNX.
-The simple moving average for the last 20 days is -3.30% for CNX stock, with a simple moving average of -12.04% for the last 200 days.
+CNX’s stock has seen a 2.24% increase for the week, with a -5.59% drop in the past month and a -6.73% fall in the past quarter.
+The volatility ratio for the week is 3.77%, and the volatility levels for the past 30 days are at 4.06% for CNX Resources Corporation The simple moving average for the last 20 days is 0.74% for CNX stock, with a simple moving average of -9.17% for the last 200 days.

 Analysts’ Opinion of CNX